Okta (OKTA)

 Okta Trailing 12-Month Free Cash Flow Margin

-Okta’s free cash flow clocked in at $211 million in Q3, equivalent to a 28.4% margin.
-This result was good as its margin was 5.3 percentage points higher than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
+Okta’s free cash flow clocked in at $252 million in Q4, equivalent to a 33.1% margin.
+The company’s cash profitability regressed as it was 8.5 percentage points lower than in the same quarter last year, but it’s still above its one-year average.
+We wouldn’t read too much into this quarter’s decline because investment needs can be seasonal, causing short-term swings.
 Long-term trends are more important.

-Over the next year, analysts predict Okta’s cash conversion will fall.
-Their consensus estimates imply its free cash flow margin of 31.5% for the last 12 months will decrease to 29.1%.
+Over the next year, analysts’ consensus estimates show they’re expecting Okta’s free cash flow margin of 29.6% for the last 12 months to remain the same.

 It was great to see Okta’s full-year EPS guidance top analysts’ expectations.
-We were also glad its revenue guidance for next quarter exceeded Wall Street’s estimates.
-Overall, this print had some key positives.
-Investors were likely hoping for more, and shares traded down 3.5% to $79.60 immediately following the results.
+We were also glad its billings outperformed Wall Street’s estimates.
+On the other hand, its EPS guidance for next quarter missed and its revenue guidance for next quarter fell slightly short of Wall Street’s estimates.
+Overall, this print was mixed but still had some key positives.
+The stock remained flat at $71.09 immediately after reporting.

-Okta isn’t a terrible business, but it doesn’t pass our bar.
+Okta isn’t a terrible business, but it isn’t one of our picks.
 Although its revenue growth was strong over the last five years, it’s expected to deteriorate over the next 12 months and its ARR has disappointed and shows the company is having difficulty retaining customers and their spending.
+And while the company’s bountiful generation of free cash flow empowers it to invest in growth initiatives, the downside is its expanding operating margin shows it’s becoming more efficient at building and selling its software.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.